yuenkm40/sheforshe/README.md

 This application is deployed using a Linode server.

 ### Node.js setup
 Install Node.js with curl using the following commands.
-Note that at the time which the app was built the node version is **v16.3.2** and npm version is **v8.1.2**.
+Note that at the time which the app was built, the node version is **v16.3.2** and npm version is **v8.1.2**.
 ```bash
 curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -
 sudo apt-get install -y nodejs